 Mablethorpe is my favourite seaside destination on the Lincolnshire coast.
 A lot of people would say they prefer Skegness.
-For many this is possibly the easiest resort to get to as it’s the closest to most other counties.
+For many, this is possibly the easiest resort to get to as it’s the closest to most other counties.
 However, I’d much rather travel the extra distance and avoid the massive queues and over packed attractions and head on up to Mablethorpe.
 I shouldn’t really be telling you all that!
 I’d rather keep it as our secret.
 There is just as much to see and do there as there is at Skegness.
 Below I shall tell you about the 18 family friendly things that you can see and do in Mablethorpe.
 You can certainly spend a good few hours in Mablethorpe.

 #1 – Ride on the Sand train